BosEriko/dotfiles/README.md

 ```

 ## Windows Terminal + Ubuntu on WSL
 [Turn on Developer Mode on the settings](markdown/enable-developer-mode.md) then install both [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) and [Ubuntu on WSL](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
 Restart your computer after the installation is complete.
-You also need to update your Windows Terminal (Ubuntu) font to `Fira Mono for Powerline` after you're done restarting.
+You also need to update your Windows Terminal (Ubuntu) font to `Fira Mono Nerd Font` after you're done restarting.

 **Note:** You can set Ubuntu as your Default profile on the Startup Settings of the Windows Terminal to make it easier for you.